ssube/onnx-web/docs/user-guide.md

 # User Guide

-This is the user guide for ONNX web, a web GUI for running ONNX models with hardware acceleration on both AMD and Nvidia system, with a CPU software fallback.
+This is the user guide for onnx-web, a web GUI for running ONNX models with hardware acceleration on both AMD and Nvidia system, with a CPU software fallback.

 The API is written in Python and runs on both Linux and Windows and provides access to the major functionality of